Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

 By extending the Hilbert space of a transmon qubit, it was shown in Ref. \cite{thanh_le_building_2020} that a new qubit encoding is possible.
 This qubit is protected from both dephasing and relaxation in between gate operations.

-The traditional perspective on the superconducting phase operator $\transmonphase$ is that its spectrum is a compact interval of length $2\pi$ and thus, the phase eigenstates $\ket{\scphase}$ and $\ket{\scphase + 2\pi}$ are equivalent \cite{koch_charge-insensitive_2007}.
+The traditional perspective on the superconducting phase operator {\hat{\scphase}}$\transmonphase$ is that its spectrum is a compact interval of length $2\pi$ and thus, the phase eigenstates $\ket{\scphase}$ and $\ket{\scphase + 2\pi}$ are equivalent \cite{koch_charge-insensitive_2007}.
 In contrast, the perspective in which this new qubit encoding was formulated was one in which the superconducting phase operator $\transmonphase$ is taken to have the entire real line as its spectrum and thus the states $\ket{\scphase}$ and $\ket{\scphase + 2\pi}$ are orthogonal \cite{thanh_le_building_2020, le_doubly_2019, koch_charging_2009, liao_circuit_2025}.
-This is part of a broad discussion on the support of the operator $\transmonphase$ \cite{susskind_quantum_1964, pegg_phase_1989, likharev_theory_1985}.
-We emphasise that, while this perspective provides a useful conceptual framework for discussing the gate operations in this work, we need not assume that the spectrum of $\transmonphase$ is non-compact.
-Here, we take a less dramatic approach to extending the Hilbert space in which the only states we add to the traditional picture are states which are $2\pi$-antiperiodic in $\scphase$ (this is discussed in detail in Section \cref{sec:topological-transmon}).
-Nonetheless, we will embed these allowed states in the larger Hilbert space in which $\transmonphase$ is non-compact as this perspective provides insights into the protected nature of the qubit.
+This perspective is part of a broader discussion on the support of the operator $\transmonphase$ \cite{susskind_quantum_1964, pegg_phase_1989, likharev_theory_1985}.
+We emphasize that, while this perspective provides a useful conceptual framework for discussing the gate operations in this work, we need not assume that the spectrum of $\transmonphase$ is non-compact.
+Here, we take a less dramatic approach to extending the Hilbert space.
+The coupling of the transmon to the Kitaev chain junction implies the existence of additional $4\pi$-periodic states in the Hilbert space (this is discussed in detail in Section \cref{sec:topological-transmon}).
+Nonetheless, we will embed these allowed states in the larger Hilbert space in which $\transmonphase$ has non-compact spectrum, as this perspective provides insights into the protected nature of the qubit.

-When the restriction of $2\pi$-periodicity on eigenstates of $\transmonphase$ is lifted, the Josephson potential term in $\htransmon$ becomes an infinitely extended periodic potential similar to that of a crystal.
-As in the treatment of crystals, the Hamiltonian $\htransmon$ exhibits a band structure and a Bloch quasicharge degree of freedom $\blochqc$ emerges.
+When the restriction of $2\pi$-periodicity on eigenstates of $\transmonphase$ is lifted, the Josephson potential term in $\htransmon$ becomes an infinitely extended periodic potential.
+The spectrum of $\htransmon$ thus exhibits a band structure and a Bloch quasicharge degree of freedom $\blochqc$ emerges.
 The lowest two bands, $E_{0}(\blochqc)$ and $E_{1}(\kappa)$, are plotted for the case when $\jenergy/\cenergy = 1$ in \cref{fig:band-structure}.
-The states at the centre of the Brillouin zone in each band correspond to the traditional transmon eigenstates while all eigenstates with $\blochqc \neq 0$ are outside of the traditional $2\pi$-periodic Hilbert space \cite{thanh_le_building_2020}.
+The states at the center of the Brillouin zone in each band correspond to the traditional transmon eigenstates while all eigenstates with $\blochqc \neq 0$ are outside of the traditional $2\pi$-periodic Hilbert space \cite{thanh_le_building_2020}.